 Consider how many input channels you require, along with the specific types of inputs necessary.
 Evaluate the compatibility with your devices and the connectivity options needed, such as USB, MIDI, and iOS support.

-Examine the quality of the preamps and check for the availability of phantom power to connect condenser microphones.
+Price is always a key factor, so look for interfaces that offer low cost without sacrificing essential features.
 Lastly, user reviews and ratings should be consulted to assess the interface’s performance and reliability.
 These interfaces may not have all the bells and whistles of higher-end models, but they still offer great features at an affordable price point, making them a great choice for anyone looking for budget-friendly audio interfaces.

 Compatibility and Connectivity